 Scott and Lady Antebellum have been nominated for more than two dozen CMA and Grammy Awards.
 They won the 2010 Grammy for best country performance by a duo or group for “I Run to You” and swept the 2011 Grammys with awards for record of the year, song of the year, best country album, best country song and best country group performance for “Need You Now.”

 King, a multiple Dean’s List honoree while at MTSU, already operates his own recording studio as well as working at local studios with a production team.
-His website, http://bradkingaudio.com, lists several albums he’s engineered for Christian artists that include Brady Toops, Seth Talley & Natalie Schlab and the group NewSong.
+His website, http://bradkingaudio.com, lists several albums he’s engineered for Christian artists, including Brady Toops, Seth Talley & Natalie Schlab and the group NewSong.

 Fisher, who recently took the CEO’s post at the California-based Academy of Country Music after 17 years at the Opry’s helm, earned a bachelor’s degree in recording industry management from MTSU in 1987 and was recognized as a distinguished alumnus in 2004.
 He also serves on the Board of Trust for the College of Media and Entertainment.